vinutmaradur/Car_Price_Predict/README.md

    cd car-price-prediction
    ```

-2.Install the required dependencies:
+2. Install the required dependencies:
    ```bash
    pip install -r requirements.txt
    ```

-3.Place the model.pkl file (pre-trained ML model) and Cardetails.csv (dataset) in the project directory.
+3. Place the model.pkl file (pre-trained ML model) and Cardetails.csv (dataset) in the project directory.

-4.Run the application:
+4. Run the application:
    ```bash
     streamlit run app.py
    ```

-5.Open your browser and go to:
+5. Open your browser and go to:
    ```bash
    http://localhost:8501
    ```